-- Common Necessary Features: (minimum content & skills required for transfer courses) -Study of one cultural group - -Cultural group, such as Asian, African, Latin American, Middle Eastern, or Native American, different from dominant culture in US or Europe - -Religious/philosophical, economic/political and socio-cultural frame works. - -Writings by and about the lives of people of the culture - Transfer Course Level: 100 or higher - Transfer Course Credits: 2 or more - Exemptions: - Students entering Bethel in 2018 with 44-89 credits or a completed MNTC, AA, BA, or BS degree are exempt from taking this course. - Students entering Bethel in 2019 or later with 45-89 credits or a completed MNTC, AA, BA, or BS degree are exempt from taking this course. - Students entering Bethel with 90 or more credits are exempt from three of the following: Comparative Systems (G), Second Language (S), World Cultures (U), Cross-Cultural Experience (Z).
+- Common Necessary Features: (minimum content & skills required for transfer courses) - Study of one cultural group - O Cultural group, such as Asian, African, Latin American, Middle Eastern, or Native American, different from dominant culture in the US or Europe - Religious/philosophical, economic/political and socio-cultural frameworks. - O Writings by and about the lives of people of the culture. - Transfer Course Level: 100 or higher Transfer Course Credits: 3 or more

-Comparative Systems (3 credit Category) (G)
+Comparative Systems (4 credit category) (G)

-DESCRIPTION: Compares and contrasts how societies in their large and small-scale manifestation develop mechanisms and strategies for dealing with numerous fundamental problems those individuals, groups, and institutions have to resolve in order to progressively reproduce themselves.
-Engages students in the comparative examination of: ideas, themes, processes, structures, institutions, or contemporary social, political, economic, religious, national, or international issues.
+DESCRIPTION: Compares and contrasts how societies in their large and small-scale manifestation develop mechanisms and strategies for dealing with numerous fundamental problems those individuals, groups, and institutions must resolve in order to progressively reproduce themselves.
+Engages students in the comparative examination of ideas, themes, processes, structures, institutions, or contemporary social, political, economic, religious, national, or international issues.
 Focuses on at least two distinctly different units of analysis, regions, or historical epochs.
 Deliberate attention is paid to the impact on different groups of the subject matter under consideration in a particular social and historical context.
 Students interact with "voices" (readings, materials, and insights) from the societies, regions, or the historical epoch being studied.